Women’s Coalition Urges Year-Round Action on Digital Age Gender-Based Violence | 263Chat

 By Shalom Shawurwa

-WCoZ chairperson Muchanyara Mukamuri expressed alarm over the persistence of child marriage despite amended laws clarifying consent to sex and marriage.
+WCoZ chairperson Muchanyara Mukamuri raised alarm over the persistence of child marriage despite amended laws clarifying consent to sex and marriage.

 Chief Director in the Ministry of Women Affairs, Community, Small and Medium Enterprise Development, Lillian Matsika said Government continues to implement the high-level political commitments signed by the President to combat gender-based violence.